 Converting shares between different classes

-- Pass a resolution to create, designate, name, or re-designate the share class
+- Pass a resolution to re-name, or re-designate the share class – this can be an ordinary resolution unless the company’s articles of association state otherwise

-- If you need consent from other shareholders for the change, obtain that consent, and follow any other procedures required by the articles and/or shareholders’ agreement
+- If you need consent from other shareholders because you are also varying the rights of the share class, get that consent, and follow any other procedures required by the company’s articles of association and/or shareholders’ agreement (if relevant)

-- File notices with Companies House about the change of name or designation and the variation of any rights, and file a copy of the articles of association and any special resolutions that have been passed
+- File notices with Companies House about the change of name or designation of the share class and the variation of any rights, and file a copy of the articles of association and any special resolutions that have been passed

-You will also need to update the register of members, and issue (or cancel) share certificates.
+- Update the company’s register of members, and issue (or cancel) share certificates as necessary